 Important Information for Students

-The courses and subject handbook provides information on the University’s courses and subjects that students need prior to enrolling and during their studies.
+The Course and Subject Handbook provides information on the University’s courses and subjects that students need prior to enrolling and during their studies.

 Published Information Subject to Change